Mount Allison University Executive and Leadership Team

 • Co-President - Rachel Dawson

-Alexa MacDonald, the President at Mount Allison University, directs the overall strategic vision and operational execution for the institution.
-Overseeing academic planning and resource allocation, MacDonald ensures the university's continued excellence in undergraduate education.
-This leadership role involves fostering strong relationships with faculty, staff, students, and external stakeholders to advance the university's mission.
-By championing innovative programs and enhancing student experience, Alexa MacDonald drives the institution's growth and reputation within New Brunswick and beyond.
-The President's responsibilities extend to external relations, government liaison, and ensuring the financial health and long-term sustainability of Mount Allison University.
+Meghan MacDonald, the President at Mount Allison University, directs the overall strategic vision and operational execution for the institution.
+Overseeing academic planning and resource allocation, MacDonald ensures alignment with the university's mission of providing high-quality undergraduate education.
+This leadership role involves fostering strong relationships with faculty, staff, students, and external stakeholders to advance the university's standing in New Brunswick and beyond.
+By championing innovative academic programs and student support services, Meghan MacDonald drives the institution's commitment to excellence and its role in the Canadian higher education landscape.
+The President's responsibilities extend to financial oversight and long-term institutional development, securing the university's future growth and impact.

 Kira Petten - President of Campbell Hall